ideal-lab5/idn-docs/docs/getting_started/quick_start.md

 ### **For native ink!
 Smart Contracts on the Ideal Network**

-The Ideal Network support ink! smart contracts that can fetch verifiable randomness directly from the IDN runtime through a chain extension (add link).
+The Ideal Network supports ink! smart contracts that can fetch verifiable randomness directly from the IDN runtime through a [chain extension](https://github.com/ideal-lab5/idn-sdk/tree/main/contracts/src/ext).
 This makes it free to consume and cheap to verify, allowing developers to easily acquire verifiably random values for their dApps and protocols.

 Check out the [example](https://github.com/ideal-lab5/idn-sdk/tree/main/contracts/examples/rand-extension) to get started!

-1. Add the chain extension to your contract's Cargo.toml
+1. Add the `idn-contracts` library to your contract's Cargo.toml

 ```toml
 [dependencies]